Planning for Long-Term Care During Your Peak Earning Years

 Are you between age 40 and 55?
 If yes, then congratulations.
 Research has shown that you are in your peak earning years.
 And that is a very good thing.
 However, with this new stage of life comes new estate planning considerations.
 How does estate planning during your peak earning years change?
 Should you start thinking about your long-term care planning?

 Chances are good that you have some expensive life events going on right now, unlike when you were among the Married Couples without children.
 Do you have children who are college-bound or already there?
 Do you have a wedding scheduled (or one or more down the road)?
 Perhaps you are beginning to help aging parents with personal, health care and financial responsibilities.

 Can you say Sandwich Generation?

 I know you may be busy and are likely tired, very tired.
-Nevertheless, this would be a good time to create (or revisit) your estate plan, make sure your adult children and parents have their legal ducks-in-a-row, too.
+Nevertheless, this would be a good time to create (or revisit) your estate plan and to start thinking about long-term care.

 Unfortunately, many married couples mistakenly believe that they can make personal, health care and financial decisions for one another should either spouse become legally incapacitated due to a serious injury or illness.
 Nothing could be further from reality!